-The LG Act stipulates decisions which must be made by Council.
-However, Council can delegate some of its decision-making to the CEO.
+The LG Act stipulates decisions which must be made by Council and permits Council to delegate some of its decision-making to the CEO.
 The decisions that cannot be delegated are:

 - Any decision that requires an absolute majority decision of Council.
 Examples are:

 - Making or altering a local law;

 - Establishing Committees and the appointment of Committee members;

-- o Adopting the annual budget.
+- Adopting the annual budget.

 - Appointing an auditor;

 - Purchasing or selling any property over \$100,000;

 - Setting Council Member Payments;

 - Loaning money;

-- Any decision that requires approval of the Minister or Governor.
+- Any decision that requires approval of the Minister for Local Government or Governor.

-The LG Act permits the CEO to sub-delegate some powers and duties delegated by Council and to delegate powers vested in the CEO under the LG Act to employees.
+The LG Act permits the CEO to sub-delegate powers and duties delegated by Council and to delegate powers vested in the CEO under the LG Act to employees.

-Details of delegations may be found in the Delegated Authority Register which can be accessed via the Town's website or by visiting the administration office.
+Details of delegations may be found in the Delegated Authority Register which can be accessed via the Town's website or by visiting the Administration Building.